PolusAI/workflow-inference-compiler/docs/advanced.md

 ## Namespaces

 Namespaces can be used to distinguish two different tools / workflows with the same name from different sources.
-For example, suppose a collaborator has shared an alternative minimization protocol, which we have downloaded to `bar/min.yml`.
-We can use their protocol by adding the namespace tag `foo` to `search_paths_yml` tag of `config.json` and annotating the call site in `basic.yml` with `namespace: foo` as shown below.
+For example, suppose a collaborator has shared an alternative minimization protocol, which we have downloaded to `bar/min.wic`.
+We can use their protocol by adding the namespace tag `foo` to `search_paths_wic` tag of `config.json` and annotating the call site in `basic.wic` with `namespace: foo` as shown below.

 ```yaml
 ...